sirrice/dbtruck/README.md

 In the future I would like to add

+* Good geocoder for location columns
+  * support for simple location joins
 * support for other databases
 * let you specify port/host etc
 * support additional data file types (json, fixed offset, serialized)